-2020 UPDATE: A recent Rhode Island case further elucidates the requirements regarding nonattorney assistants.
+In Paplauskas further elucidates the requirements regarding non-attorney assistants.
 In Paplauskas, the court stated the disciplined attorney:

 ...did examine some, but not all, of the title searches conducted by [paralegals and title company].
 In our opinion, those title examinations conducted by someone other than Attorney Pelletier or some other licensed attorney amount to the unauthorized practice of law.
-Accordingly, [Title Company] can continue to provide title examinations to its clients when it is issuing the title insurance policy, without engaging in the unauthorized practice of law, only as long as those title examinations are conducted or reviewed by Attorney Pelletier or some other attorney employed in a similar manner.[333]
+Accordingly, [Title Company] can continue to provide title examinations to its clients when it is issuing the title insurance policy, without engaging in the unauthorized practice of law, only as long as those title examinations are conducted or reviewed by Attorney Pelletier or some other attorney employed in a similar manner.^[391]